MicrosoftDocs/azure-devops-docs/docs/organizations/audit/includes/important-backed-by-azure-active-directory.md

 ---

 > [!IMPORTANT]
-> Auditing is only available for organizations backed by Azure Active Directory.
-For more information, see [Connect your organization to Azure Active Directory](../../accounts/connect-organization-to-azure-ad.md).
+> Auditing is only available for organizations backed by Microsoft Entra ID.
+For more information, see [Connect your organization to Microsoft Entra ID](../../accounts/connect-organization-to-azure-ad.md).